 '''

-import hashlib

-key = hashlib.pbkdf2_hmac("sha256", b'Reliable Internet Stream Transport',

-bytes.fromhex('52495354'), 1024, 16)

-print("Derived 128 bit key:", key.hex())

-key = hashlib.pbkdf2_hmac("sha256", b'Reliable Internet Stream Transport',
+key = hashlib.pbkdf2_hmac("sha256", b'Reliable Internet Stream Transport', bytes.fromhex('52495354'), 1024, 16) print("Derived 128 bit key:", key.hex())

-bytes.fromhex('52495354'), 1024, 32)

-print("Derived 256 bit key:", key.hex())

 '''

-Appendix C Supporting Multiple Clients Using the Same Server UDP Port (Informative)
+Annex C Supporting Multiple Clients Using the Same Server UDP Port (Informative)

 A RIST Main Profile server may offer the option of supporting multiple clients connected to the same UDP port.
 From a traffic standpoint, the server can differentiate the packets from the various clients by using the combination of the source IP address and source UDP port in the packet.
 Simple application examples for this use case are: